10 Instant Ways to Cool Down Spicy Food

-- Lemon Juice: Acidic and refreshing, lemon juice helps cut through the oiliness of capsaicin.
+- Lemon Juice or Vinegar: Acidic ingredients like lemon juice or vinegar cut through the oiliness of capsaicin for fast relief.

 Remedy | Speed of Relief | Flavor Impact | Accessibility |